Visalia, California: Colleges and universities

 Visalia is the only major city in the Central Valley with a population over 100,000 that does not have a local four-year university.

 Schools

-Visalia Unified School District serves the entire city of Visalia, as well as several surrounding communities, with a student population of about 30,000.
+Visalia Unified School District serves almost all of the city of Visalia, while a piece in the south is in the Liberty Elementary School District and the Tulare Joint Union High School District.
+Visalia USD, which also includes several surrounding communities, has a student population of about 30,000.

 Media

 The daily newspaper is the Visalia Times-Delta.